A. Residence Life Community Standards

 Illegal gambling in the residence hall is prohibited, including activities played for money, checks, credit, or any other item representative of value (e.g., chips or markers to be traded in later for cash).

-i.
-Residents are allowed to sign in no more than two guests at one time, however the total number of guests permitted in a suite is 12.
+- Residents are allowed to sign in no more than two guests at one time however, the total number of occupants permitted in a suite is 12.
 Residents are expected to communicate with their room/suite mates to ensure gatherings do not exceed this limit.

-ii.
-Residents may accommodate overnight guests.
+- Residents may accommodate overnight guests.
 Residents are expected to communicate with their roommates if they are inviting guests over.
 Roommates have the right to request that no guests are allowed in the room or suite.
 Residents are allowed no more than nine overnight visits in a month.
-Overnight hours begin at 12 a.m. and end at 6 a.m.
+Overnight hours begin at 12am and end at 6am.
 Residents may not host guests for more than three consecutive nights.

-Residents may submit an extended stay request for any guest(s) requesting to stay beyond the permitted three consecutive nights.
+- Residents may submit an extended stay request for any quest(s) requesting in staying beyond the permitted three consecutive nights.
 This request form may be found online or in the Office of Residence Life.
-The form must be submitted no later than seven business prior to the guest(s) arrival.
-This timeline remains in effect regardless of business days in which the University may be closed due to national holidays, standard closures or emergency closings.
+The form must be submitted no later than three business prior to the guest(s) arrival.
+This timeline remains in effect regardless of business days in which the University may be closed due to national holidays, standard closures or emergency closings

 Unauthorized possession, use or misuse, removal, defacing, tampering, damage or destruction of university property or the property of others is prohibited.

-a.
 All residents and guests are expected to be considerate of noise levels, 24 hours a day, seven days a week.
 Noise (including but not limited to voices, amplified music, televisions, musical instruments, radios) must be maintained at a level which does not disturb any other resident at all times.
 Residents are expected to comply with the requests of others to reduce noise levels at all times.
-Specifically designated Quiet Hours: Monday– Thursday: 10 p.m. to 9 a.m.; Friday–Saturday midnight to 9 a.m.
+Specifically designated Quiet Hours: Monday– Thursday: 10:00 PM to 9:00 AM; Friday–Saturday 12:00AM to 9:00 AM.
 During Quiet Hours, it is each resident’s responsibility to be certain that no noise can be heard outside of their room/suite or in neighboring rooms, halls, or outside of the building.
-Exceptions may be made for Office of Residential Life-approved programs.
+Exceptions may be made for Office of Residential Life approved programs.

 Conduct that threatens the health and safety of oneself or any other person in or around the residence hall community is prohibited.